almeidas-tatiane/robust-api-performance/README.md

 - Dynamic data handling
 - Realistic user scenarios
 - JWT-based authentication
-- Batch processing of multiple operations
 - Complete CRUD functionality

 ---

 ## 🚀 Why this project?

 This project was developed as a hands-on exercise to **practice and validate performance testing techniques** using tools like JMeter.
-It simulates real-world operations like authentication, CRUD operations, and batch processing — providing a rich environment for designing, executing, and analyzing load and stress test scenarios.
+It simulates real-world operations like authentication, CRUD operations — providing a rich environment for designing, executing, and analyzing load and stress test scenarios.

 ---